JPFrancoia/JPFrancoia.github.io/index.md

 In <b>2023</b>, I left the healthcare field behind to join the Telco world:
 I joined <a href="https://news.virginmediao2.co.uk/">Virgin Media O2</a>.
-I'm still a software engineer, and I'm now leading a small team tasked with creating a "fault platform".
+I'm still a software engineer, and I'm now leading a team tasked with creating a "fault platform".
 This platform aims to detect and remediate faults on VMO2's network.

 </p>